ttarazon/Basic-Playbooks/README.md

 # Basic-Playbooks
-This playbook will backup network devices and output to a text (.txt) file.
+backup.yml playbook will backup network devices and output to a text (.txt) file. configure-basic-bgp will create one BGP peer in AFI IPv4 unicast